Seven Laws of Noah: Maimonides' view and his critics

-During the Golden Age of Jewish culture in the Iberian Peninsula, the medieval Jewish philosopher and rabbi Maimonides (1135–1204) wrote in the halakhic legal code Mishneh Torah that gentiles must perform exclusively the Seven Laws of Noah and refrain from studying the Torah or performing any Jewish commandment, including resting on the Shabbat; however, Maimonides also states that if gentiles want to perform any Jewish commandment besides the Seven Laws of Noah according to the correct halakhic procedure, they are not prevented from doing so.
+During the Golden Age of Jewish culture in the Iberian Peninsula, the medieval Jewish philosopher and rabbi Maimonides (1135–1204) wrote in the halakhic legal code Mishneh Torah that Gentiles must perform exclusively the Seven Laws of Noah and refrain from studying the Torah or performing any Jewish commandment, including resting on the Shabbat.
+He also states that if Gentiles willingly perform any Jewish commandment besides the Seven Laws of Noah according to the correct halakhic procedure, they are not prevented from doing so.
 According to Maimonides, teaching non-Jews to follow the Seven Laws of Noah is incumbent on all Jews, a commandment in and of itself.
 Nevertheless, the majority of rabbinic authorities over the centuries have rejected Maimonides' opinion, and the dominant halakhic consensus has always been that Jews are not required to spread the Noahide laws to non-Jews.

-Maimonides held that gentiles may have a part in the World to Come (Olam Ha-Ba) just by observing the Seven Laws of Noah and accepting them as divinely revealed to Moses.
+Maimonides held that Gentiles may have a part in the World to Come (Olam Ha-Ba) just by observing the Seven Laws of Noah and accepting them as divinely revealed to Moses.
 According to Maimonides, such non-Jews achieve the status of Chassid Umot Ha-Olam ("Pious People of the World"), and are different from those which solely keep the Noahide laws out of moral/ethical reasoning alone.
 He wrote in Hilkhot M'lakhim:"

 Some later editions of the Mishneh Torah differ by one letter and read "Nor one of their wise men"; the latter reading is narrower.
 In either reading, Maimonides appears to exclude philosophical Noahides from being "Righteous Gentiles".
 According to him, a truly "Righteous Gentile" follows the seven laws because they are divinely revealed, and thus are followed out of obedience to God.

+An important caveat to that teaching, however, was enunciated by Maimonides in a letter he wrote to Hasdai Ha-Levi, reprinted in the standard collections of his letters and explicitly accepted as authentic by leading scholars on Maimonides such as Isadore Twersky; in this he actually polemicised against the view that it was obligatory for a gentile to have accepted the Torah to be classified as a true Noachide and attaining the World to Come, i.e., final salvation.
+He wrote: